An Overview of Cabotegravir

 What Is Cabotegravir?

-Cabotegravir is an investigational drug that is being studied for the treatment and prevention of HIV infection.4
+Cabotegravir is an investigational drug that is being studied to treat and prevent HIV infection.5

 Cabotegravir belongs to a class (group) of HIV drugs called integrase inhibitors.2 Integrase inhibitors block an HIV enzyme called integrase.
 (An enzyme is a protein that starts or increases the speed of a chemical reaction.)
 By blocking integrase, integrase inhibitors prevent HIV from multiplying and can reduce the amount of HIV in the body.

-Cabotegravir does not require boosting with an additional drug.
-(Boosting involves the use of a second drug to increase the effectiveness of the main [first] drug.)5
+Unlike some integrase inhibitors, cabotegravir does not require boosting with an additional drug.
+(Boosting involves the use of a second drug to increase the effectiveness of the main [first] drug.)6

-Two forms of cabotegravir are being studied: tablets that are taken by mouth (known as oral cabotegravir or oral CAB) and a long-acting injectable form that is injected into the muscle (known as cabotegravir LA or CAB LA; LA stands for "long-acting").6,7 (A long-acting drug formulation works over a long period of time.
-Using this type of drug might mean that the drug could be taken less often, making a treatment or prevention regimen simpler to take.)4
+Two forms of cabotegravir are being studied: tablets that are taken by mouth (known as oral cabotegravir or oral CAB) and a long-acting injectable form that is injected into the muscle (known as cabotegravir LA or CAB LA; LA stands for "long-acting").7,8 (A long-acting drug formulation works over a long period of time.
+Using this type of drug might mean that the drug could be taken less often, making a treatment or prevention regimen simpler to take.)5

 How Are Clinical Trials of Investigational Drugs Conducted?